Notes on the Geography of Ghana: Accra 1: Jamestown and Central

 Things have perked up a bit since Wright came by: "Early next morning I found a taxi at the roadside and went into the city.
 I got out at the post office.
 There were no sidewalks; one walked at the edge of a drainage ditch made of concrete in which urine ran.
 A stench pervaded the sunlit air."

-Most buildings in the area remain in poor shape, although not so grim as when Wright was here.
+Most buildings in the area remain in poor shape.

 "Where's that lawyer I'm paying for?"